High Ability Learners

 HAL Screening Process:

 All students Kearney Public Schools will be screened in grades 3-12 for our district’s high ability services based on the following:

-- MAP Reading and/or Math Achievement test scores of 97th percentile or higher.
+- SPRING MAP Reading and/or Math Achievement test scores of 97th percentile or higher.